zReal-King/King-Tool/README.md

 2- Click Download ZIP.

-3- Open folder with Winrar
+3- Open folder with Winrar.

-4- Extract the folder to any disk location
+4- Extract the folder to any disk location.

 5- Run main.bat as adminstator.